mdn/content/files/en-us/web/css/css_colors/relative_colors/index.md

 The full HTML is included below for reference.
 The most interesting parts are:

 - The `--base-color` custom property stored as an inline style on the {{htmlelement("div")}} element with the ID of `container`.
 We've placed it there so it is easy to update the value using JavaScript.
 We've provided an initial value of `#ff0000` (full red) so we can show a color palette based on it when the example first loads.
 Note that normally we'd probably set this on the {{htmlelement("html")}} element, but the MDN live sample was stripping it out from there during rendering.
-- The base color picker, created using a [`<input type="color">`](/en-US/docs/Web/HTML/Element/input/color) control.
+- The base color picker, created using an [`<input type="color">`](/en-US/docs/Web/HTML/Element/input/color) control.
 When a new value is set in this control, the `--base-color` custom property is set to this value using JavaScript, which in turn generates a new color palette.
 All the displayed colors are relative colors based on `--base-color`.
 - The set of [`<input type="radio">`](/en-US/docs/Web/HTML/Element/input/radio) controls that allow you to choose a color palette type to generate.
 When a new value is chosen here, JavaScript is used to set a new class on the `container` `<div>` to represent the chosen palette and generate the right number of child `<div>`s inside it to display the colors for that palette.
 In the CSS, descendant selectors are used to target the child `<div>`s (e.g. `.comp :nth-child(1)`) so they can have the correct colors applied to them.
 - The aforementioned `container` `<div>` containing the child `<div>`s that display the colors of the generated palette.
 Note how an initial class of `comp` is set on it, so that the page will display a complementary color scheme when first loaded.